dmoul/dmoul.github.io/papers-presentations/papers-presentations.md

 ## Selected papers and presentations

-*The following papers and presentations were written as part of my work, and IBM holds the copyright.
+*The following papers and presentations were written as part of my work, and IBM or my co-author's organization holds the copyright.
 I am thankful for the opportunities I have had to work with such high-caliber collaborators on many of them.*

+[*Achieving agility and maximizing reuse of the Micro Vapor Cycle System Product Line with IBM Engineering Lifecycle Management*](./files/INCOSEIS-2023-Honeywell-MicroVCS-and-IBM ELM.pdf) by Christine Shea and Daniel Moul.
+Presented at the INCOSE International Symposium 2023.
+July 2023.

 [*Introducing IBM Engineering Lifecycle Management V7*](./files/IBM-ELM-V7.0-Persistent-Supercharging-Engineering-2020-03-26.pdf) by Daniel Moul.
 Public webcast hosted by Persistent Systems Ltd. March 2020.
 [Watch the replay](https://www.persistent.com/events/webinar-supercharging-elm/).